X-Sharp/VSCodeIntegration/README.md

 - **XSharp Tools Settings** panel for controlling the extension and LSP server behaviour (Build & Run, Parser, Formatting, Indentation, Diagnostics).
 - **Open Folder of Active File** reveals the current file in the OS file explorer.

 - Starting from Version 0.4.0, the package integrates a basic LSP Client that communicates with the [xsharp-lsp-server](https://github.com/fforay/xsharp-lsp-server).
 The installer (.vsix) will contain the XSharpLanguageServer.exe.
-The server must be **published** as a self-contained EXE and put into the **server** folder before creating the vsix file.
+The server is **no longer published as a self-contained EXE** and requires **.NET 10** to be installed on the machine.
+Put the EXE into the **server** folder before creating the vsix file.
 If the EXE is missing, the extension will show a warning and continue without IntelliSense.

 - The extension ships a TextMate grammar (`syntaxes/xsharp.tmLanguage.json`) providing syntax highlighting for all XSharp file types (`.prg`, `.xs`, `.ch`, `.xsc`, `.xsprg`, `.prgx`, `.xh`).
 Semantic tokens emitted by the LSP server are mapped to TextMate scopes so that any VS Code theme can colour them correctly.